jasp-stats/jaspAudit/inst/help/auditbayesianevaluation.md

 Bayesian Evaluation of an Audit Sample
 ==========================

+For a global introduction to this analysis, please download the manual at https://github.com/jasp-stats/jaspAudit/raw/master/man/manual.pdf.

 The Bayesian evaluation analysis allows the auditor to evaluate an audit sample and infer a statistical conclusion about the total misstatement in the population while incorporating prior knowledge that is available.

 ----